MidasDMing/midasdming.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Received the youth project of science and technology research program of Chongqing Education Commission of China grant 40K(RMB) to study the transferable sparse adversarial attack algorithm!
+Received the youth project of science and technology research program of Chongqing Education Commission of China grant 40K(RMB) to study transferable sparse adversarial attack algorithm!